 \section{Abstract}

-We present a technique for measuring ion temperature using cavity-based electromagnetically induced transparency (EIT) applicable for cavity-qed systems in the strong coupling regime.
-This method enables efficient extraction of the ion’s phonon occupation number following sub-Doppler cooling close to the motional ground state.
-The proposed method relies on monitoring the cavity probe transmission while scanning the probe laser frequency once cavity EIT is established using the control beam, significantly simplifying the measurement procedure.
-We theoretically establish a model that demonstrates influence of thermal state of the trapped ion vis-a-vis the EIT linewidth measured.
-We show how the cavity EIT transmission may be used as a thermometry tool to deduce the ion temperature as well as the motional state for an ion in the sub-Doppler cooling regime even for systems that are in the weak coupling regime.
-The current method can only be used for operation in the resolved-sideband regime, where individual motional states can be selectively addressed for all relevant transitions either by selecting appropriate energy levels for the three-level system or by employing strong confinement with high secular frequencies ($\sim 10 MHz$).
+We present a technique for measuring ion temperature using cavity-based electromagnetically induced transparency (EIT) applicable for cavity QED systems.
+This method enables efficient extraction of the ion's phonon occupation number following sub-Doppler cooling close to the motional ground state.
+The proposed method requires operation in the resolved-sideband regime, where individual motional states can be selectively addressed for all relevant transitions either by selecting appropriate energy levels for the three-level system or by employing strong confinement with high secular frequencies ($\sim 10 MHz$).
+It relies on monitoring the cavity probe transmission while scanning the probe laser frequency to establish cavity-induced EIT using a control beam, thereby significantly simplifying the measurement procedure.
+We establish a theoretical model that demonstrates the influence of the thermal state of the trapped ion vis-à-vis the EIT linewidth measured.
+We show through numerical simulations how the cavity-induced EIT transmission may be used as a thermometry tool to deduce the ion temperature as well as its motional state in the sub-Doppler cooling regime, even for systems that are in the weak coupling regime.